The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Introduction

 \subsection{Stretch vectors.}

-Thurston shows that his stretch path are analytic with respect to its time parameter \cite[Corollary~4.2]{ThS}, and we refer to their tangent vectors as \emph{stretch vectors} \cref{def:infinitesimal}.
-Thurston's concatenated stretch path construction for Thurston metric geodesics \cite[Theorem~8.5]{ThS} between arbitrary points $x\in\teich(S)$ and $y\in\teich(S)$ is analogous Dantzig's simplex method in linear programming:
+Thurston shows that his stretch paths are analytic with respect to their time parameter \cite[Corollary~4.2]{ThS}, and we refer to their tangent vectors as \emph{stretch vectors} (\cref{def:infinitesimal}).
+He also shows in \cite[Theorem~8.5]{ThS} that any two points in $\teich(S)$ can be joined by a geodesic with respect to the Thurston metric which is a concatenation of stretch paths (\ie subsegments of stretch rays).
+For $x, y \in \teich(S)$, following Dumas, Lenzhen, Rafi and Tao in \cite{DLRT} and Guéritaud in \cite[Problem 3.2]{Su-Problems}, we define the \emph{envelope} $\mathrm{Env}(x,y)$ to be the set of points through which geodesics from $x$ to $y$ pass.